Hauteclere/webdev_lesson_plans/day_1/day_1.md

 The downside is that this can be slower.
 Objects are complex, and can chew up memory.
 Javascript gains a bit of efficiency by having a second, smaller type of data - the *primitive*.

 Primitives exist solely as a value.
-They can't be given properties, and they can't be altered.
+They can't be given properties, and they are immutable.
 If you want to convert a string to uppercase, you need to reassign it with the new value!

 The primitive types are: